 If the form $f$ is negative definite, then there are no orbits having invariant binary form $f(x,y)$.
 Indeed, in this case $r_1 = 0$ and the leading coefficient $f_0$ is negative.
-In this case, the hyperelliptic curve $C$ with equation $z^2 = f(x,y)$ has no real points, and the map $\Pic_{C/\R}(\R) \rightarrow \Br(\C/\R) = \Z/2\Z$ is surjective.
+Morever, the hyperelliptic curve $C$ with equation $z^2 = f(x,y)$ has no real points, and the map $\Pic_{C/\R}(\R) \rightarrow \Br(\C/\R) = \Z/2\Z$ is surjective.
 The real divisor classes that are not represented by real divisors have degrees congruent to $g-1$ modulo $2$.
 When $g$ is even, the Jacobian $J(\mathbb R)$ is connected and every principal homogeneous space for $J$ is trivial.
 In particular, $J^1$ has real points (which are not represented by real divisors of odd degree).
 When $g$ is odd, the real points of the Jacobian $J(\R)$ have two connected components, and $J^1$ is the unique nontrivial principal homogeneous space for $J$.
 The points in the connected component of $J(\R)$ are the real divisor classes of degree zero that are represented by real divisors.